what is a gas detection tube?

 what is the operation principle?

-Colorimetric and dosimeter tubes are usually sold in ten unit boxes and are sealed at both ends.
+Colorimetric and dosimeter gas detection tubes are usually sold in ten unit boxes and are sealed at both ends.
 During the operation, the ends of the tubes are broken using the built-in tip breaker of the manual sampling pump.
 Gas detector tubes are designed for use with a portable air-sampling pump.
 Depending on the manufacturer, these pumps operate through a piston or a bellows system.
 The tube is connected to the pump and the user samples 50 to 100mL of ambient air.

-Then the sample goes through the tube and reacts with the chemical reagent.
+Then the sample goes through the gas detection tube and reacts with the chemical reagent.
 The size of the created stain is proportional to the concentration.
 The concentration can be instantly read using the scale printed on the tube without the help of a laboratory.
 The stopping point of a chemical reaction is easily read thanks to the lines printed on the tube.

 what are the different measuring ranges